Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - salt and ground black pepper to taste

 - Heat a heavy 5-quart Dutch oven over medium-high heat.
-Add the onion and cook, stirring occasionally, until onion begins to soften, about 5 minutes.
+Add the onion and cook, stirring occasionally, until the onion begins to soften, about 5 minutes.
 Add garlic and cook for 1 minute more.

 - Add the tomato paste and cook, stirring constantly, for 5 minutes.